-The Division of Psychology and Forensic Science is a welcoming place to study, and we pride ourselves on our strong sense of community.
+The Division of Psychology and Forensic Sciences is a welcoming place to study, and we pride ourselves on our strong sense of community.

 Head of Division

 Psychology is about understanding brains and behaviour.
 It seeks to generate, test, and evaluate the best explanations that we currently have, for how and why the mind works in the way it does.

 Find out how people think, and develop your scientific understanding of human behaviour on one of our flexible undergraduate psychology degrees.

 We train you to develop your knowledge and understanding of human behaviour, so you can then apply it to real-world situations, and transfer your skillset to a variety of careers in research, science, and business.

 All our degrees are accredited by the British Psychological Society which means you are eligible to become a graduate member.
 This is an essential first step to becoming a Chartered Psychologist, which means you can apply for applied roles in health, education, clinical, counselling and more.

 On our last accreditation visit we were commended on our vibrant academic community, approachable staff, and the opportunity for students to take a variety of assessment types and receive quality feedback on their work.

 We are one of the top institutions for Psychology in the UK: